Instructor: Gay Smith

 9am - 1pm

 Gay Smith, aka Gertrude Graham Smith, is a studio potter and teaching artists who single fires porcelain ware in a soda kiln near Penland, North Carolina.
 Artist-in-residencies include Archie Bray Foundation and Penland School.
 She's taught workshops at Penland, Haystack, Harvard and the Findhorn Foundation.
-Her work is shown internationally, included in collections like the Mint Museum, Taiwan's Taipei County Yingge Museum, can be viewed in numerous publications including Functional Pottery, Mark Making by Robin Hopper, Working with Clay by Susan Peterson, and as a cover feature of Ceramics Monthly.
+Her work is shown internationally, is in collections including the Mint Museum, Taiwan's Taipei County Yingge Museum, can be viewed in numerous publications including Functional Pottery, Mark Making by Robin Hopper, Working with Clay by Susan Peterson, and as a cover feature of Ceramics Monthly.
 Grants include a North Carolina Arts Council Visual Artist Fellowship and NC Regional Arts Project Grants.
 She currently serves on the Penland School of Crafts' Board of Trustees.